Q&A: Educational EquityAs answered by Bea Young Associates, LLC: Collaboration for Educational Equity and compiled by Theresa Kelly Gegen

 School board members play an important and central role in creating a school environment that leads to greater success for all students.
 And yet, with the best of intentions, people don’t always know what to say or do when addressing the vexing issues surrounding equal educational opportunity.
 For over 50 years it’s been well documented that there exists an achievement gap between the success of students of color and white students.

 The Journal corresponded with Bea Young and her Associates, Michael Kilgore and Susan O’Halloran.
-Young and O’Halloran will be joined by IASB’s Sandra Kwasa to present “Equity: An Educational Imperative to Close the Achievement Gap” as a Pre-Conference Workshop at the 2019 Joint Annual Conference.
-Also based on this material, IASB will offer a three-hour equity session, available to all Illinois school boards starting in 2020.
+Based on this material, IASB will offer a three-hour equity workshop session, “Equity: An Educational Imperative" to all Illinois school boards starting in 2020.

 Q What does educational equity mean?